allen0lee/ticket_viewer/README.md

 2. Install dependencies<br />
 Clone this solution repo to your machine, inside the repo directory, type the following in terminal window: `bundle`<br /> If you can't find the command, install by typing: `gem install bundler`<br />
-This will install the dependencies required to run the solution.
+This will install the dependencies required to run the backend.

 3. Run the backend<br />
 In the repo directory window, type: `rackup  config.ru`<br />